 Preheat oven to 350F.
 Parboil the diced potato in salted water, until it has softened slightly but not completely cooked.
 Then drain off and leave to cool.

-Add the haddock fillets, onions, peas, broad beans, crème Fraiche and nutmeg and mix everything together in a big bowl with a good pinch of salt and pepper.
+Add the haddock fillets, potatoes, onions, peas, broad beans, crème Fraiche and nutmeg and mix everything together in a big bowl with a good pinch of salt and pepper.